 Tag Diss, began as a series of T-shirts which use recycled/upcycled materials, and layer images upon text and graphics.
 Originally each item was a one-of-a-kind because of the base textile, as well as the way the screen printed text and images interact with whatever already was present on the textile.

-Tag Diss grew from a street art-inspired exploration of images, meanings and design.
-I was especially intrigued by the way street art often overlaps and creates layers of meanings.
-To “tag” is to put up your artwork, and “diss” is to do it over, or in a way that interferes with other’s art.
+Tag Diss grew from street art and a graffiti inspired exploration of images, meanings and design.
+I was especially intrigued by the way street art often overlaps and creates layers of meanings sometimes the one obscures the other, and sometimes serendipity makes the two into a whole different meaning.

-Over time, TagDiss changed to include designed printed onto plain T-shirts as well.
+Over time, TagDiss has changed to include designed printed onto new, plain T-shirts as well.
 These designs are called “FreshTags.”
 Sometimes the same artwork is used on TagDiss and FreshTag shirts.

 About the Artist